ibm-cloud-docs/vsrx/readiness_errors.md

 {: #error-1160}

 The vSRX configuration includes a `security idp sensor-configuration packet-log total-memory` reference.
 This causes issues during an upgrade.
 Remove the reference and retry.

+## Error 1163
+{: #error-1163}

+If the vSRX configuration includes a **Weak cipher**, the Upgrade pre-check fails with the error 1163.
+To fix this error, remove or deactivate the weak cipher configuration and retry.

 ## Error 1165
 {: #error-1165}